Chicago (musical): Original Broadway production

 Chicago: A Musical Vaudeville opened on June 3, 1975 at the 46th Street Theatre, and ran for a total of 936 performances, closing on August 27, 1977.
-The opening night cast starred Chita Rivera as Velma Kelly, Gwen Verdon as Roxie Hart, Jerry Orbach as Billy Flynn and Barney Martin as Amos Hart.
+The opening night cast starred Chita Rivera as Velma Kelly, Gwen Verdon as Roxie Hart, Jerry Orbach as Billy Flynn, and Barney Martin as Amos Hart.
 Velma Kelly had been a comparatively minor character in all versions of Chicago prior to the musical rendering.
-The role was fleshed out to balance Chita Rivera's role opposite Gwen Verdon's Roxie Hart.
+The role was fleshed out to balance Rivera's role opposite Verdon's Roxie Hart.

 The musical received mixed reviews.
 The Brechtian style of the show, which frequently dropped the fourth wall, made audiences uncomfortable.
 According to James Leve, "Chicago is cynical and subversive, exploiting American cultural mythologies in order to attack American celebrity culture."